londonhackspace/acnode-cl/README.md

 For users the only menu item is to take the tool out of service - it's flashing red/green

+The menu also times out after 60 seconds.

 ## For maintainers the menu items are:

 * Add a user (flashing Amber)